bob16795/markup/README.md

 Appends property to the document overriding any property.

 `--output`|`-o`
-Appends prop to override the output of a document.
+Appends prop to override the output of a document. same as `-p output:`

 `--tree`|`-t`
 writes the document tree to output (mainly for debug).